 CPU: 2.5GHz Intel Core i7-6500U | Graphics: Intel HD Graphics 520 | RAM: 16GB | Screen: 13.3-inch QHD+ 3,200 x 1,800 IPS display | Storage: 512GB SSD

 Whereas the Lenovo Yoga Pro 3 had a winning design and underwhelming performance, the Yoga 900 is the full package.
-By integrating more powerful Intel Core I-series processors and a larger battery, Lenovo's latest flagship convertible can stand toe-to-toe with most Ultrabooks and even Microsoft's latest Surface Book.
-All this extra power has only made the Yoga 900 slightly thicker and heavier, however, it still largely retains a very thin and flexible frame that folds back into tablet mode.
-For those looking for the thinnest and lightest convertible machine, Lenovo has made an even more compact Yoga 900S.
+By integrating more powerful Intel Core i-series processors and a larger battery, Lenovo's latest flagship convertible can stand toe-to-toe with most Ultrabooks and even Microsoft's latest Surface Book.
+All this extra power has only made the Yoga 900 slightly thicker and heavier, however, it still largely retains a very thin and flexible frame for folding back into tablet mode.
+And, for those looking for the thinnest and lightest convertible machine, Lenovo has made an even more compact Yoga 900S.

 Read the full review: Lenovo Yoga 900

 10. HP Spectre x360

 Striking the perfect balance between a laptop and tablet